 🛠 Windows Fix

-Seeing "You need permission to perform this action" means Windows is blocking access to a file or folder.
+Seeing the error "You need permission to perform this action" means Windows is blocking you from accessing, modifying, or deleting a file or folder.

 What This Error Means

-Windows uses permissions to protect files and folders.
+Windows uses permissions to control who can access files and folders.

-ℹ️ This is usually a security setting — not a broken system.
+ℹ️ This is a built-in Windows security feature — not a system failure.

 Why This Happens